-In an environment where disruption is the norm, business payments have remained largely the same.
-According to the 2016 AFP Payments Survey, 51% of companies B2B payments are made by check.
-This is, however, beginning to change.
+In an environment where disruption is the norm, business payments have mostly remained the same.
+According to the PYMNTS, 64% of B2B payments are made by check.
+This practice is, however, beginning to change.
 Businesses are looking for online payment systems that will help them make payments remotely, avoid the time spent on manual data entry and signatures, and increase the speed.
 Chances are, you are wondering how you can do these things too.

-You’re already interested in switching to online payments, but have a few reservations – it’s your money after all.
+If you’re interested in switching to online payments, but have a few reservations (it’s your money after all) read on.
 We’ve created a guide outlining everything you need to know about online payments.
 It will help you understand and learn about what’s involved with online payments and how you can get started using them.
-You can read through our entire guide now or email it to yourself for later.

-Security is a major concern for all organizations, especially when it comes to payments.
-Recent news of trusted organizations being hacked and data being compromised makes it even more apparent that you should look beyond a brand name to ensure security.
+Security is a major concern for all businesses and leaders, especially when it comes to payments.
+Recent news of hackers compromising data at trusted organizations makes it even more apparent that you should look beyond a brand name to ensure security.

 To understand the payments fraud and security landscape, first take a look at some of the stats.

 Business Email Compromise (BEC), where fraudsters gain access to a legitimate business email account to initiate a payment, is on the rise.
 For the most part, these scams target wire transfers; however, some have also requested checks.
-For this reason, it is very important to communicate your protocols around payments with everyone in your organization, as well as external vendors and clients.
+For this reason, it is essential to communicate your protocols around payments with everyone in your organization, as well as external vendors and clients.
 For instance, when you move to an online payment provider, you should communicate this change ahead of time to all the relevant parties.
-You should also explain to employees and vendors that they should never initiate payments based on email requests for checks or wire transfers, as this is not your preferred method of payment.
+You should also explain to employees and vendors that they should never initiate payments that do not follow your protocols, as this could be an email compromise scam.

 Data security is another area that most businesses must consider.
-Although cloud technology gives businesses flexibility, many businesses are hesitant to move their data to the cloud for fear of security breaches.
-However, storing information in the cloud is, in many ways, more secure than other ways of storing information.
+Although cloud technology gives companies flexibility, many leaders are hesitant to move their data to the cloud for fear of security breaches.
+However, storing information in the cloud is, in many ways, more secure than other methods of storing data.
 When evaluating cloud software, find out what cloud platform the software provider is using, ask about encryption to make sure that your data cannot be exposed to unauthorized third parties, and ensure that the servers are located in the same region or country as your business.